independentreserve/websockets/README.md

 ## Available Channels

 There are two channels available over WebSockets: **[orderbook](#orderbook-channel)** and **[ticker](#ticker-channel)**.

-Each channel supports subscribing to currency events on the channel.
-See [Subscribing to Channels](#subscribing-to-channels) section for more details.
+Each channel supports subscribing to currency events.

 ## Subscribing to Channels

-In order to subscribe to a specific channel you need to specifiy string in the following format:
+To subscribe to a specific channel, construct a string in the following format:

-* For order book channel: `orderbook-{cryptocurrency}`
+* For order book: `orderbook-{cryptocurrency}`
-* For ticker channel: `ticker-{cryptocurrency}-{fiatcurrency}`
+* For ticker: `ticker-{cryptocurrency}-{fiatcurrency}`

 Where: